slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day.' -- Paulo Coelho*
-> *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban* -->
+> *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban*
+- luck and risk are siblings. they are boththe reality that every outcome in life is guided by forces other than individual effort - livro economia
+- what do you want to  know about investing that we can't know? the exact role of luck in succeful outcomes. -- robert schiller
+-->

 > *'Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect.' -- Ralph Waldo Emerson*